Charlene Singh

 And she got even more exciting news recently.
 She has been named a recipient of the Jack Kent Cooke Graduate Scholarship to help pay for medical school.

 Looking back, she’s happy she made the decision to attend Valencia first.
 “I ended up never experiencing transfer shock, which I can say I am very blessed.
 My time at Valencia College also played a part in this smooth transfer to UCF.
-The semester right before transferring to UCF, I created checklists, created my academic timeline, reached out to advisors, figured out funding (thankful for the JKCF scholarship), sought out various clubs that I could join, and became a part of the Burnett Honors College,” she says.
+The semester right before transferring to UCF, I created checklists, created my academic timeline, reached out to student success coaches, figured out funding (thankful for the JKCF scholarship), sought out various clubs that I could join, and became a part of the Burnett Honors College,” she says.

 “All of these things have helped me stay rooted and prepared to receive a bachelor’s degree while staying anchored and involved with UCF.
-It is a huge school that is drastically more populated than Valencia College but meeting with advisors, and being a part of a variety of clubs that consisted of smaller groups and large groups helped me stay connected with peers.
+It is a huge school that is drastically more populated than Valencia College but meeting with student success coaches, and being a part of a variety of clubs that consisted of smaller groups and large groups helped me stay connected with peers.
 I also looked for leadership roles and became treasurer of Humanity First, Public Health Awareness, and an Ambassador of 4EVERKNIGHTS.
 During the Pandemic, UCF created its inaugural cohort of President’s Student Advisory Council of 20 students, which is where we sit down with the president of UCF, Dr. Cartwright, and discuss issues and we work to create resolution.”

 Now, the Jack Kent Cooke Graduate scholarship, will help her pursue her dream – of becoming an internal medicine specialist in the U.S. Air Force.